PiotrWald/ComplexForm/README.md

   - simple_form - form framework
   - bootstrap 4 - front
   - heroku - for deploy
-  - devise - not neccassary for this project, but I choose it as my preference
   - slim - templating language

 #TODO